-6. ANNOUNCEMENTS
+ANNOUNCEMENTS 6.

-No Party shall make or permit any person to make any public announcement relating to the Partnership without the prior agreement of the other Parties except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.
+e and wear No Party shall make or permit any person to make any public announcement relation to the Partnership without the prior agreement of the other Parties except as required. by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.

-7. COMMITMENT OF UNDERTAKING
+COMMITMENT OF UNDERTAKING 7.

-We the undersigned, as authorised signatories to the MoU, have read and accepted the terms of the MoU and provide corporate assurance of our organisation's commitment to working in partnership to deliver better health and wellbeing outcomes for the people of Gateshead: Signatories:
+We the undersigned, as authorised signatories to the MoU, have read and accepted the terms of the MoU and provide corporate assurance of our organisation's commitment to working in partnership to deliver better health and wellbeing outcomes for the people of Gateshead:

+Signatories: